Brandtweary/autodebugger/README.md

 The autodebugger provides a logging system that integrates with pytest's output capture.
 This allows you to:
 - Log messages at different severity levels (DEBUG, INFO, WARNING, etc.)
 - Automatically show all logs for failed tests
-- Control log visibility based on pytest verbosity flags
+- Control log visibility based on flags

 The logger has three visibility modes:
 - Default: Only WARNING and above are shown
 - Info (`-i`): INFO and above are shown
-- No Capture (`-s`): All messages are shown (disables output capture)
+- No Capture (`-s`): All log levels are shown

-For failed tests, all log messages are shown regardless of mode to help with debugging.
+For failed tests, all log messages are shown regardless of mode.

 The `-v` flag increases pytest's output verbosity but does not affect the logger's behavior.